 It’s also worth talking to recent grads and trusted colleagues.
 What lender do they use?
 What has their experience been?
 While anecdotal advice adds color, though, it shouldn’t be the bulk of research.

 2. What Rates Are Offered?

 Another factor to consider is a lender’s interest rate.
-The higher the interest rate, the more money the borrower will pay on top of the loan amount—it’s how the lender makes money.
-For example, private student loans can be fixed or variable and have a wide range of interest rates.
+The higher the interest rate, the more money the borrower will pay on top of the loan amount — it’s how the lender makes money.
+For example, private student loans can be fixed vs. variable and have a wide range of interest rates.

-A loan with a variable interest rate—also known as a floating rate—changes interest rates over time.
-When and how the interest rate changes depends on the terms of the loan and will vary lender to lender.
+A loan with a variable interest rate — also known as a floating rate — changes interest rates over time.
+When and how the interest rate changes depend on the terms of the loan and will vary from lender to lender.
 Typically, the rate is tied to a specific index and will impact monthly loan payment amounts.
 A rate cap is generally outlined in the terms of your loan.
 This is the highest the interest rate may rise.

 A fixed-interest-rate loan carries an interest percentage that does not change over the life of the loan.
-The interest rate at the start of the loan stays the same month after month, year after year, until the loan is repaid.
+The interest rate at the start of the loan stays the same until the loan is repaid.

 Choosing Between Variable or Fixed Interest

 Variable rate loans may seem attractive because the initial rates are often lower than fixed-rate loans.
 However, since rates will fluctuate, variable rate loans can be more costly in the long run, especially if a borrower has the loan for a lengthy period of time.